DitoHI/restapi-typescript/README.md

 - Delete

 ### Structure of Directory
-- controllers: define specified functions based on request
+- controllers: define specified functions based on request *(deprecated)*
 - meeting: library `calculator.ts` there
 - models: define Schema and Interface for History
-- routes: define routes with the same path `/history` with the differentiated of routing method
+- routes: define routes with the same path `/history` with the differentiated of routing method and Controller function inside the API

 ### Prerequisites
 This sample project runs on private environment.
 It is made to protect the privacy of maintainer.
 You just can change the variable `process.env` in this project to your static environment